 Every marketing campaign is competing for attention from your customers.
 It does not matter if it from your business or your competitors; everyone is trying to achieve the same thing.
 As such, using direct mail is a way to switch up your approach.
 This could help you stand out.

-Beyond this, the data you have on your current customers can help you start to build your mailing list, and from there, you can look at demographic data based on zip code to determine how to identify those potential customers who have not to find out about what do you.
+Beyond this, the data you have on your current customers can help you start to build your mailing list, and from there, you can look at demographic data based on zip code or consider using a zip code mailing list provider to determine how to identify those potential customers who have not to find out about what do you.

 Running a direct mail campaign is more than just using envelopes, it is a scientific approach to targeting your customers, both current and future, and keeping them informed about all of the great things you are doing.